Las Vegas Sands Corp (LVS) Stock: A SWOT Analysis - News Heater

 LVS) stock’s latest price update

-Las Vegas Sands Corp (NYSE: LVS)’s stock price has gone decline by -0.29 in comparison to its previous close of 47.89, however, the company has experienced a -2.23% decrease in its stock price over the last five trading days.
+Las Vegas Sands Corp (NYSE: LVS) has experienced a decline in its stock price by -0.32 compared to its previous closing price of 49.28.
+However, the company has seen a gain of 2.57% in its stock price over the last five trading days.
 MarketBeat reported 2023-10-23 that International casino resort operator Las Vegas Sands Co.
 NYSE: LVS name may be slightly misleading now since they no longer own or operate any casinos in Las Vegas or the U.S. The company operates integrated casino resorts in Macao and Singapore.
 It had sold off its remaining Las Vegas properties Venetian and Palazzo reports to Apollo Global Management Inc. NYSE: APO and Vici Properties in 2022 for $6.25 billion.

 LVS’s Market Performance

-LVS’s stock has fallen by -2.23% in the past week, with a monthly rise of 3.92% and a quarterly drop of -14.43%.
-The volatility ratio for the week is 1.96% while the volatility levels for the last 30 days are 2.45% for Las Vegas Sands Corp The simple moving average for the past 20 days is 1.57% for LVS’s stock, with a -13.48% simple moving average for the past 200 days.
+LVS’s stock has risen by 2.57% in the past week, with a monthly rise of 10.13% and a quarterly drop of -7.91%.
+The volatility ratio for the week is 2.32% while the volatility levels for the last 30 days are 2.38% for Las Vegas Sands Corp The simple moving average for the last 20 days is 2.95% for LVS’s stock, with a simple moving average of -10.67% for the last 200 days.

 Analysts’ Opinion of LVS